All Episodes

 You really need a health warning before you play those clips.

-You know, I was gonna go on.
+You know, I was going to go on.

-I said, All right, I think I'll do it.
+I said, all right, I think I'll do it.

-And then Fox is like, No, you're not doing that show.
+And then Fox is like, no, you're not doing that show.

 Yeah.